The Last Supper is a famous painting by Leonardo Da Vinci.

 The Da Vinci’s Last Supper & Milan Sightseeing Tour costs €99 for visitors aged 12 years and above.

-Children aged four to 11 years pay only €45 and get the ticket at a discount of €54.
+Children aged four to eleven pay only €45, and they get the ticket at a discount of €54.

 Kids up to four years also pay €45 to enjoy the experience.